saltsthlm/protips/dotfiles.md

-# Dotfiles on your computers
+# Dotfiles on our computers

 Yes!
 Finally someone (thank you, Charlotte) asked me on how I setup your computers.